18F/confidential-survey/README.md

   for easy rendering into forms
 - The ability to specify _intersections_ between variables you want more detailed breakdowns of
-- A simple JSON API endpoint for returning the data collected.
+- A simple JSON API endpoint for returning the data collected to authorized administrators.

 ## Local Development